bvermes/Credit-Risk-Modeling-Msc-Thesis/README.md

 ## Results

 ### PD with behavior variables
+We can see that the slope isn't to steep, which is a good sign when validating probability of defaults.
+Further more we can see that the higher PD scores directly correlates with the amount of actual defaults.
+The confusion matrix threshold is set to maximize profit and minimize loss.
+The False negatives are the ones that we need to avoid.
 <img src="https://github.com/bvermes/Credit-Risk-Modeling-Msc-Thesis/blob/main/images/lr_matrix_and_slope.png" alt="PD with behavior variables">

+The reason behind the large difference in the validation and test set, is the amount of default values.
+Validation has a lot more, thus harder to get a high roc curve.
+Train and test set has pretty much the same ROC curve.
 <img src="https://github.com/bvermes/Credit-Risk-Modeling-Msc-Thesis/blob/main/images/lr_roc.png" alt="PD with behavior variables">

 ### PD without behavior variables
 <img src="https://github.com/bvermes/Credit-Risk-Modeling-Msc-Thesis/blob/main/images/lgd_post_overall.png" alt="LGD with behavior variables">

 ### LGD with behavior variables
+The LGD validation set doesn't have many records, therefore the results have a large variance.
 <img src="https://github.com/bvermes/Credit-Risk-Modeling-Msc-Thesis/blob/main/images/lgd_post_overall.png" alt="LGD with behavior variables">

 ### LGD without behavior variables
+The LGD validation set doesn't have many records, therefore the results have a large variance.
 <img src="https://github.com/bvermes/Credit-Risk-Modeling-Msc-Thesis/blob/main/images/lgd_pre_overall.png" alt="LGD without behavior variables">